The Butterfly Effect: Release

 The film was released on both VHS, as well as DVD as the Infinifilm edition on July 6, 2004.
 This edition was released with the theatrical cut (113 minutes) on one side and the director's cut (120 minutes) on the other.
 The DVD also includes two documentaries ("The Science and Psychology of the Chaos Theory" and "The History and Allure of Time Travel"), a trivia subtitle track, filmmaker commentary by directors Eric Bress and J. Mackye Gruber, deleted and alternative scenes, and a short feature called "The Creative Process" among other things.

 Alternative endings

-The Butterfly Effect has three different endings that were shot for the film:
+The Butterfly Effect has four different endings that were shot for the film: